black-sheep-dev/harbour-quartermaster/README.md

 I lost access permission to the secrets stored in Sailfish Secrets Collection during development process.
 Maybe Bug / wrong usage?
 As a workaround for this problem the app will create a new secrets collection.
 Sorry for the inconviniences.

-## Sailfish OS
-This application is tested with Sailfish OS Versions:

-- 3.4.0.24 (Pallas Yllästunturi)
-- 4.0.1.48 (Koli)

 ## Implemented Features
 Here is a list of all implemented features so far.
 Not all features listed below are finished or error free and are still in active development.